 In all cases, pooling helps to make the representation become approximately invariant to small translations of the input.
-Invariance to translation means that if we translate the input by a small amount, the values of most of the pooled outputs do not change.
+Invariance to translation means that if we translate the input by a small amount, the values of most of the pooled outputs do not change-Page 342, Deep Learning by Ian Goodfellow, 2016.

 How do Pooling layers achieve that?
 A Pooling layer is added after the Convolutional layer(s), as seen in the structure of a CNN above.
-It down samples the output of the Convolutional layers by sliding the filter of some size with some stride size and calculating the maximum or average of the input.
+It downsamples the output of the Convolutional layers by sliding the filter of some size with some stride size and calculating the maximum or average of the input.

-There are two types of pooling that are used:
+There are two types of poolings that are used:

-- 1. Max pooling: This works by selecting the maximum value from every pool.
-Max Pooling retains the most prominent features of the feature map, and the returned image is sharper than the original image. - 2.
-Average pooling: This pooling layer works by getting the average of the pool.
+1. Max pooling: This works by selecting the maximum value from every pool.
+Max Pooling retains the most prominent features of the feature map, and the returned image is sharper than the original image.

+2. Average pooling: This pooling layer works by getting the average of the pool.
 Average pooling retains the average values of features of the feature map.
 It smoothes the image while keeping the essence of the feature in an image.